-Commissioned by Baron de Rothschild, this three-floor building is a fine example of late-19th-century Ottoman-style architecture, built of white stone with a central pediment capped by a tile roof.
+The museum is dedicated to the 30,000 people who came to Palestine during the First Aliya (a period of settlement from 1882 until 1904).
+Life-size model displays highlighting local immigrants (like Zachariya, the seed vendor, and Izer, the cobbler) illustrate life at that time.
+A film traces the struggles of a family who came from Europe in this difficult period of Israel's modern history.
+Commissioned by Baron Edmond de Rothschild, the museum's three-floor building is a fine example of late-19th-century Ottoman-style architecture, built of white stone with a central pediment capped by a tile roof.
 During World War I, the Turks used it as a military hospital.
-The museum is dedicated to the lives of the 30,000 immigrants who came to Palestine with the First Aliya (a period of settlement from 1882 until 1904).
-Life-size model displays of local immigrants (like Zachariya, the seed vendor, and Izer, the cobbler) illustrate life at that time.
-A film traces the struggles of a family who came from Europe in this difficult period of Israel's modern history.